NORTHEASTERN STATE UNIVERSITY

 Council Members in attendance in Broken Arrow: Anita Ede (Education); Tom Rink (alternate for Buster Hall-COLA); Pamela Louderback (Library), Julia Kwok (Business & Technology); Paul Cooper (COLA); Dilene Crocket

-Council Members in attendance in Muskogee: Joyce Van Nostrand (SHP)
+Council Members in attendance in Muskogee: Joyce Van Nostrand (Nursing)

 Council Officers in attendance: Denise Deason-Toyne (President), Dan Savage (Vice President), Pamela Louderback (Secretary/Treasurer).